nihole/wikigraph/README.md

 # WikiGraph

 Wikigraph (or Wave Graph) is a presentation of information in a logical relationship.
-These logical relationships are represented by the graph, where each node in the graph is a statement, which in general is a wiki article.
-Each logical chain is built in accordance with wave analysis and is called a wave.
+These logical relationships are represented by the graph, where each node is a statement that can be represnted by a wiki article.
+Each logical chain is built in accordance with a [wave analysis](https://habr.com/ru/post/506670/) and is called a wave.
 The structure of these logical chains (waves) is discribed in YAML file.
 Based on this YAML file graph is created.
 Each node of this graph is linked to a wiki article.

 To start to use it: